Glossary

 Key Takeaways

-• Roughly 70% of users are students and academics, with heavy adoption among non-native English speakers
+• Roughly 70% of QuillBot's user base is students and academics, with particularly heavy adoption among non-native English speakers who use it to smooth grammatical roughness and match expected register.

-• Owned by Learneo alongside Course Hero, Scribbr, and LanguageTool, signaling a product roadmap oriented toward education over enterprise
+• QuillBot is owned by Learneo alongside Course Hero and Scribbr, signaling a product roadmap oriented toward education workflows rather than enterprise content teams.

 Core Features and What Sets QuillBot Apart